StrawberryBe/analytics.de-DE/help/components/c-marketing-channels/c-overview-metrics.md

 Fügen Sie dem Bericht eine Spalte hinzu.

-## First and last-touch metrics {#concept_68D9A50204304BA58C1F8013451E7853}
+## First Touch- und Last Touch-Metriken {#concept_68D9A50204304BA58C1F8013451E7853}

-First Touch und Last Touch sind Kanalattribute, mit denen Sie sehen können, wie viele neue Bindungen (oder Metrikdaten wie Produktansichten, Umsatz und Bestellungen) aus der Aktivität eines Besuchers im Kanal resultieren.
+First Touch und Last Touch sind Kanalattribute, mit denen Sie sehen können, wie viele neue Interaktionen (oder Metrikdaten wie Produktansichten, Umsatz und Bestellungen) aus der Aktivität eines Besuchers im Kanal resultieren.

 When a success event occurs, Analytics looks at the entire visitor's activity and history (back to the [visitor's engagement expiration](../../components/c-marketing-channels/visitor-engagement.md#topic_32ADFDB12D3A4F35843A4545AC97C49F)).
 Es nimmt den ersten Kanal, durch den der Benutzer gelangte, zur Kenntnis.
 Gleiches gilt für den aktuellsten Kanal.
 Es weist dann das Erfolgsereignis jedem entsprechenden Kanal zu.

 <!--

 <note>
   A first-touch value has a rolling expiration based on the frequency of a visitor returning to the site.
 This first-touch expiration resets whenever a visitor returns to the site.
 This effects reporting by causing first-touch values to persist longer than you might expect.
 For example, this can occur if an instance of an first-touch channel was created a year ago.
 Remove the values on the eVar in the admin console to reset.
 </note>

  -->

-**Beispiel**:
+**Beispiel**

 Angenommen, Sie richten zwei Marketing-Kanäle ein: „Gebührenpflichtige Suche“ und „E-Mail-Kampagne“.